department-stockholm/aws-signature-v4/README.md

 - `region` (defaults to `process.env.AWS_REGION || "us-east-1"`)
 - `expires` (defaults to `86400`, or 24 hours)
 - `headers` (defaults to `{}`)
+- `query` Optional query parameters attached to the AWS API call (defaults to none)

 ## Internal API (but still available)